StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/parameters-docker.md

 # Parameters for Docker

-This topic lists the configuration keys available in Cortex’s `application.conf` file that control Docker-related behavior.
-These settings are usually set indirectly by [providing command-line parameters or environment variables when running the Cortex Docker container](run-cortex-with-docker.md#customizing-cortex-docker-image-behavior).
-The container entrypoint translates those inputs into this configuration file.
+Cortex `application.conf` file contains configuration keys that control Docker-related behavior.
+The container entrypoint typically sets these values by translating [command-line parameters or environment variables](run-cortex-with-docker.md#customizing-cortex-docker-image-behavior) provided when running the Cortex Docker container.

-Use this reference to understand and fine-tune the internal configuration options that govern how Cortex interacts with Docker containers, resource limits, networking, and registry authentication.
+The configuration options below govern how Cortex interacts with Docker containers, resource limits, networking, and registry authentication.

 ## Docker container configuration options